wsinned/tech-notes/nixos-installation/README.md

 ## Initial Boot

 Insert flash drive and power on.
-Press F12 (or equivalent) for boot menu and choose UEFI Usb option.
+Press F12 (or equivalent) for boot menu and choose UEFI Flash Drive option.

 Once at the command prompt type the following commands, ignoring the comments starting with #:
 ````